dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Wildwood Record.md

 A music disc that you can play at your den record player.
 This track is an adventurous tune.

-raritiy: Legendary
+item_can_sell: False

+item_mews_value: 0

-sell value: 0 Mews
+item_mole_cash_value: 0

+item_rarity: Legendary

+item_sorting_priority: 19930

+item_uid: Wildwood Record

 # shops selling Wildwood:

 ember_shop_name sells it for 500 mews.

   can buy it when meeting conditions:

-filter_year = 2
+    - at least we are on year 2